dyne/devuan-sdk/README.md

 init
 ```

-This will take a while to download Debian's keyring and import it,
+This will take a while to clone all Devuan repositories and download
-then clone all Devuan repositories.
-The `source sdk` is in fact where
+Debian's keyring.
+The `source sdk` is in fact where one loads the sdk:
-one loads the sdk: the running shell *will become the interactive sdk
+the running shell *will become the interactive sdk console* providing
-console* providing command completion and online help.
-To exit the SDK
+command completion and online help.
+To exit the SDK one has to close
-one has to close the running shell, or the terminal.
+the running shell, or the terminal.

 Once `init` is done go into the `stage` directory and you'll see all
 the Devuan repositories will be there.
-One can work normally: commit
+One can work normally with git:
-and push (you need write permissions) or `format-patch`.
-Our
+commit and push (you need write permissions) or format-patch to send
-continuous integration should be picking up from what is pushed in
+us a patch.
+Our continuous integration should be picking up from what
-master.
+is pushed in master.

 Pretty easy no? but this is only the basic usage.
 SDK has functions to
 locally compile the packages into schroot of various architectures and